secret-escapes-media/microsite-germany-romance/_pages/artistic.md

 ---
 layout: category
-id: culture
+id: artistic
-permalink: /culture/
+permalink: /artistic/
-title: Culture
+title: Artistic
 nav: true
 nav-order: 4
 intro: It’s all well and good immersing yourself in gorgeous surroundings, but for a truly diverse romantic getaway don’t miss the most culturally-charged escapes here...

 banner:
+  title: For artistic romance...
   attribution: >
     <a href="#photo-link">Photo</a> by username / <a rel="nofollow" href="https://creativecommons.org/licenses/by/2.0/">CC BY</a>